 History of the HHLPOA

 On August 24th, 1946 there was a meeting to organize a cottagers’ association at Halls Lake.
 Much has been accomplished since then.
-2021 marks the 75th anniversary of HHLPOA.
+2021 marked the 75th anniversary of HHLPOA.

 Annual General Meeting